nicomdq/RestAPI471/README.md

 How to run the tests:

-Once the project is loaded in Eclipse run TestRestAPI.java (Run --> Run As --> Java Application).
+Once the project is loaded in Eclipse run Tests.java (Run --> Run As --> Java Application).
 This file is located inside default package into "src" folder.
 Test results and details will be shown in the Console.